 Sweating complications can be a sign that a person needs to review their diabetes management, including the effective management of blood sugar levels.

-Sweating mainly happens for two reasons:
+Sweating mainly happens for

-- To regulate body temperature, for example, in hot weather and during physical activity
+- to regulate body temperature, for example, in hot weather and during physical activity

-- In response to emotional stress
+- in response to emotional stress

-Certain medical conditions, such as diabetes, can disrupt normal sweating, so that a person sweats too much or too little.
+Certain medical conditions, such as diabetes, can disrupt normal sweating so that a person sweats too much or too little.

 Excessive sweating without a clear reason, on a cool day, or during times of minimal activity may be a sign that a person should see a doctor.